|

 Dalai Lama

-Buddhism, the successive Dalai Lamas form a lineage of allegedly
+successive Dalai Lamas form a lineage of allegedly reborn

-reborn magistrates which traces back to 1391.
-They are of the Gelug
+magistrates which traces back to 1391.
+They are of the Gelug sect of

-sect of Buddhism.
-Tibetan Buddhists believe the Dalai Lama to be one
+Buddhism.
+Tibetan Buddhists believe the Dalai Lama to be one of

 administering a large portion of the country from the capital Lhasa.